cbenz/biryani.js/README.md

 1
 ```

-Now what happens if the user types `"x"`?
+What happens if the user types `"x"`?

 ```javascript
 parseInt("x")